 \subsubsection{Differential Privacy}

-Differential Privacy is a privacy-preserving mechanism that adds Gaussian or Laplace noise to the model for limiting a wide range of attacks~\cite{abadi2016deep, dwork2014algorithmic, mcmahan2017learning}.
+\textit{Differential Privacy} is a privacy-preserving mechanism that adds noise to the model for limiting a wide range of attacks~\cite{abadi2016deep, dwork2014algorithmic, mcmahan2017learning}.
 The core idea is that noise alters the weights of the model.
 Therefore, an Inference attack, such as Model Inversion, will contain noise, degrading attack efficiency.
 However, the model accuracy will also drop.
 Each client adds the noise locally during the training process or in the server by the aggregator.
 In general, the reviewed papers (see Table~\ref{tab:DefencesTable}) that applied Differential Privacy proved its versatility against a wide variety of Inference attacks.

 Another approach followed by~\cite{sun2020provable, sun2021defending, lee2021defensive} added noise to the updates, similar to~\cite{xiong2021privacy}, which applied Differential Privacy in the server and the clients.
 Compressing the model before sharing it with the aggregator is another defensive mechanism that reduces the communications overloads apart from improving confidentiality~\cite{Kerkouche, wei2020framework, li2021adaptive, sun2021soteria}.
 Likewise, the authors in~\cite{ibitoye2021dipsen} proposed using a Self Normalizing Neural Network, which combined normalizing and Differential Privacy techniques, adding noise per NN layer.
 The authors in~\cite{luo2020exploiting} developed an anti-GAN mechanism to prevent GAN-based Inference attacks.
 They leveraged a Wasserstein GAN for distorting the datasets of clients.
 Thus, an attacker using a GAN-based attack would learn over a wrong data distribution, reducing the attack performance.

-\begin{challenge} \textbf{\textit{Differential Privacy provides defense against a variety of attacks without significant degradation of the model performance.
-Still, it remains to be studied if it is the best defensive mechanism for defending various attacks.}} \end{challenge}
+\begin{challenge} \textbf{\textit{Differential Privacy provides a defense against multiple attacks while degrading the model performance.
+Further comparisons are required for establishing if Differential Privacy is the most versatile defense mechanism.}} \end{challenge}